ICC Women’s T20 World Cup 2020 betting

 Alyssa Healy - T20 World Cup betting guide

-Betting on the ICC Women’s T20 World Cup 2020 has been available for almost two years prior to the beginning of the tournament.
+Betting on the ICC Women’s T20 World Cup 2026 has been available for almost two years prior to the beginning of the tournament.
 Like most international women’s cricket events the teams favoured in betting include powerhouses such as Australia, India, England and New Zealand.
-While we expect the world order to be maintained, at least one of these teams won’t reach the semi-finals, with Australia, India and New Zealand drawn together in group A. The dominance of the big four doesn’t mean there won’t be some outstanding betting opportunities during the T20 Women’s World Cup.
+While we expect the world order to be maintained, Australia and India will need to play well, with South Africa draw into Group A. The dominance of the big four doesn’t mean there won’t be some outstanding betting opportunities during the T20 Women’s World Cup.

 If you are a cricket traditionalist and are wondering why Thailand is mentioned on this page, the South East Asian nation qualified for the tournament after beating Papua New Guinea in an official qualifying tournament.
 While we don’t expect Thailand to do very well at the T20 W World Cup, we think it’s greta for the sport to push into emerging markets and continue to grow the game.
 For us punters though, Thailand’s matches are likely to provide blowouts not in their favour and long odds.